mcothin9/BCI_Backend_py/README.md

 2. Install required libraries, including: `numpy`, `sklearn`, `flask`, `bsl`

 ## Getting Start
-1. Change directory to this project
+1. Clone this repo and change current directory to this project
+2. Ensure no other procedure using port `5777`
-2. Start BSL streamer with command: `python bsl_player.py`
+3. Start BSL streamer with command: `python bsl_player.py`
-3. Start server with command: `python app.py`
+4. Start server with command: `python app.py`